 7. You can be active on your own time.

-Belonging to a health club has plenty of perks, but you’re stuck working out on their schedule, which can be tough when you’re juggling work and family obligations.
+health club has plenty of perks, but you’re stuck working out on their schedule, which can be tough when you’re juggling work and family obligations.
 Outside, it’s easier to work a fitness activity around your daily routine—whether it’s a brisk walk before dawn before the kids are up, an evening bike ride after dinner, or late-night yoga poses on your porch or in your yard.
 The great outdoors is always open!